TWINS x 3 is now available on AUDIOBOOK!

 Where Did the Summer Go?!

-But before we knew it, it was time to get ready for Sean to start 9th grade… high school, and Benjamin is now in 10th grade!
+But before we knew it, it was time to get ready for Sean to start 10th grade, and Benjamin in 11th!
+Brandon will graduate with his Bachelor’s Degree this coming fall!

-We wish everyone a fantastic new school year!
+We wish everyone a fantastic new school year and a wonderful autumn 2024!

 Springin’ with our boys!